jamillosantos/fasthttp-websocket/README.md

 A WebSocket implementation on top of the fasthttp.

+# Implementation

+The [RFC 6455](https://tools.ietf.org/html/rfc6455) describes the WebSocket Protocol.
+This is the main source of information used for this implementation.

 # Motivation

 Yay!
 The Gorilla WebSocket works great, and some code of this library are